Today, I will share about toxic stress symptoms in partnership with Stress Health, an initiative of the Center for Youth Wellness.

 - Fear and anxiety triggered by places or people that remind them of past trauma

-These are not the only possible toxic stress symptoms, so if something feels amiss with your child, it is a good idea to talk to them and listening to try to find out what is going on.
+These are not the only possible toxic stress symptoms.
+If something feels amiss with your child, it is a good idea to talk to them.
+Really try listening to find out what is going on.

 Stress Health Resources

 The Stress Health website is full of resources to help you learn how to address toxic stress symptoms.
-From information on parenting with ACEs, to advice on nutrition, healthy sleep routines, and mindfulness, to a helpful newsletter with resources for you and your family, their mission is help parents recognize toxic stress symptoms and reverse the damage as soon as possible.
+They provide information on parenting with ACEs.
+They also provide advice on nutrition, healthy sleep routines, and mindfulness.
+There is even a helpful newsletter with resources for you and your family.
+Their mission is help parents recognize toxic stress symptoms and reverse the damage as soon as possible.
 You may want to take the ACEs Questionnaire.

 Were you familiar with toxic stress in children and what a big impact it can have on their future?
 I hope you find these resources useful.
 Feel free to share them and get the word out so that kids can get help now!
 Let us know if you have questions @familyfocusblog